thedarredondo/data-science-fundamentals/README.md

   - Algebra II

-This course assumes students have decent graphical inuition, and assumes that students find it obvious that graphs can summarize algorithms and functions.
+This course assumes students have decent graphical inuition, and assumes that students find it obvious that graphs can summarize functions/algorithms.

 No prior coding/progamming experience necessary.